mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

-Before version 2.1.0, MaxScale created in the log directory a log file maxscaleN.log, where N initially was 1 and then was increased every time MaxScale was instructued (by sending the signal SIGUSR1 or via maxadmin) to rotate the log file.
+Before version 2.1.0, MaxScale created in the log directory a log file maxscaleN.log, where N initially was 1 and then was increased every time MaxScale was instructed (by sending the signal SIGUSR1 or via maxadmin) to rotate the log file.

 That has now been changed so that the name of the log file is *always*